salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Pagination

 Collection routes SHOULD support pagination.
-Requests with no "limit" or "size" MUST always either return all items OR return 400 Bad Request regardless of the count of results.
+Routes that do not support pagination MUST return all items, regardless of the total number of results, or 400 Bad Request.
+Requests without a `limit` or `size` query string parameter MUST return the first page of results or 400 Bad Request.

-Routes supporting any pagination MUST support Offset based pagination.
+Routes supporting any form of pagination MUST support Offset based pagination.

 Results MUST be limited to no more than 1000 results.